Edit Distance for Pushdown Automata: Threshold edit distance from pushdown to regular languages

 \begin{proof} {\mathcal{A}_P} {\mathcal{A}_N} {{M}_U} Consider the \emph{linear-space halting} problem for a (fixed) alternating Turing machine (ATM) $M$: given an input word $w$ over an alphabet $\Sigma$, decide whether $M$ halts on $w$ with the tape bounded by $|w|$.
 There exists an ATM $\UATM$, such that the linear-space halting problem for $\UATM$ is $\EXPTIME$-complete~\cite{Chandra:1981:ALT:322234.322243}.
 We show the $\EXPTIME$-hardness of the problem from the lemma statement by reduction from the linear-space halting problem for $\UATM$.

-We w.l.o.g. assume that existential and universal transitions of $\UATM$ alternate.
+Without loss of generality, we assume that existential and universal transitions of $\UATM$ alternate.
 Fix an input of length $n$.
 The main idea is to construct the language $L$ of words that encode valid terminating computation trees of $\UATM$ on the given input.
 Observe that the language $L$ depends on the given input.
 We encode a single configuration of $\UATM$ as a word of length $n+1$ of the form $\Sigma^i q \Sigma^{n-i}$, where $q$ is a state of $\UATM$.
 Recall that a computation of an ATM is a tree, where every node of the tree is a configuration of $\UATM$, and it is accepting if every leaf node is an accepting configuration.
-We encode computation trees $T$ of $\UATM$ by traversing $T$ preorder and executing the following: if the current node has only one successor, then write down the current configuration $C$, terminate it with $\#$ and move down to the successor node in $T$.
-Otherwise, if the current node has two successors $s,t$ in the tree, then write down in order (1)~the reversed current configuration $C^R$; and (2)~the results of traversals on $s$ and $t$, each surrounded by parentheses $($ and $)$, i.e., $C^R\, (\, u^{s}\,)\,(\,u^{t}\,)\,$, where $u^{s}$ (resp., $u^{t}$) is the result of the traversal of the subtree of $T$ rooted at $s$ (resp., $t$).
+We encode computation trees $T$ of $\UATM$ by traversing $T$ in pre-order and executing the following: if the current node has only one successor, then write down the current configuration $C$, terminate it with $\#$ and move down to the successor node in $T$.
+Otherwise, if the current node has two successors $s,t$ in the tree, then write down in order (1)~the reversed current configuration $C^R$; and (2)~the results of traversals on $s$ and $t$, each surrounded by parentheses $($ and $)$, i.e., $C^R\, (\, u^{s}\,)\,(\,u^{t}\,)\,$, where $u^{s}$ (resp., $u^{t}$) is the result of the traversal of the sub-tree of $T$ rooted at $s$ (resp., $t$).
 Finally, if the current node is a leaf, write down the corresponding configuration and terminate with $\$$.
 For example, consider a computation with the initial configuration $C_1$, from which an existential transition leads to $C_2$, which in turn has a universal transition to $C_3$ and $C_4$.
 Such a computation tree is encoded as follows: